kwasyuk/fitness-health-calculations-PHP/README.md

 ```
 Fitness and Health Calculations
 ```
+Calculates the basal metabolic rate - returns number of calories

 * `bmr(gender, age, height, weight)`
     * `gender` - [REQUIRED] - your gender.
     * `age` - [REQUIRED] - your age.
     * `height` - [REQUIRED] - your height, can be either in **FEETS** or **CENTIMETERS**
     * `weight` - [REQUIRED] - your weight, can be either in **POUNDS** or **KILOGRAMS**

+Calculates the total daily energy expenditure - returns number of calories

 * `tdee(gender, age, height, weight, activity_level)`
     * `gender` - [REQUIRED] - your gender.